Born: 23rd August 1887, Trowse cum Newton, Norfolk.

 In March 1916 Harry was gazetted Captain.

 Regiment: Northamptonshire Regiment, 2nd Battalion.

 Medals Awarded: Military Cross as a Second Lieutenant (temp.
-Captain), King’s Birthday Honour, Military Cross
+Captain) award for Distinguished service in the field., King’s Birthday Honours list.

 Gazetted 3rd June 1916.